AdamSzablewski/SocialMediaPlatform/README.md

 - **Microservices Architecture:** Employing microservices architecture for modular and scalable development, allowing for the efficient management of complex features.

+- **AOP :** Using a a combination of Aspect Oriented Programming and custom annotations for implementing method level security.

 - **JUnit and Mockito:** Utilizing JUnit and Mockito for thorough unit testing to ensure the reliability of microservices.

 - **PostgreSQL:** Managing data, including posts and user information, using PostgreSQL as the database management system.

-- **RabbitMQ:** Facilitating real-time communication between microservices, particularly for handling events and messages.
+- **RabbitMQ:** Facilitating communication between microservices, particularly for handling events and messages.

 - **Resilience4J:** Ensuring resilience and robustness in microservices communication by incorporating Resilience4J as a circuit breaker.

 ## Microservices

 ### Api Gateway
-Responsible for routing and providing guidance to various microservices.
+- Responsible for routing and providing guidance to various microservices.
+- Validating incoming requests through the Security-Service.

 ### Security-Service
-Manages authentication and authorization, issuing JWTs for secure communication.
+- Manages authentication and authorization, issuing JWTs for secure communication.

 ### User-Service
-Handles user data, including contact information and friendship management.
-Implements Event-Driven Architecture for efficient data updates.
+- Handles user data, used for storing and processing personal information for users.

 ### Post-Service
-Manages the creation, liking, and commenting on posts, influencing their popularity metrics.
+- Manages the creation, liking, and commenting on posts.

-### Comment-Service
-Handles the commenting and answering functionalities, contributing to the engagement within the community.

-### Like-Service
-Manages the liking system, influencing the popularity of both posts and comments.
+- Responsible for creation of feeds based on post popularity metrics.

 ### Messaging-Service
-Enables real-time messaging functionality, allowing users to communicate through text and image messages.
+- Enables real-time messaging functionality, allowing users to communicate through text and image messages with only friends.
+- Users can also delete a message either from their 'device' or for all users participating in conversation,

 ### Friend-Service
-Manages friend-related functionalities, including friend requests and connections.
+- Manages friend-related functionalities, including friend requests and connections.

-The application is designed to provide a rich and interactive social experience, allowing users to connect, share, and engage within a vibrant community.